lambdarw/SARK/code/readme.md

 ## 📎Readme
-This repository provides an example script for reranking inference using the SPAR reranker model.
+This repository provides an example script for reranking inference using the SARK reranker model.

 You can get the model files from the ```./model``` path, and download the ```model.safetensors``` file from [quark site]().
 (To comply with privacy policies, the links will be made public after acceptance.)